Lumi-supercomputer/LUMI-training-materials/docs/2day-20260422/205-Containers.md

 set `SINGULARITY_BINDPATH` so that all necessary system libraries are available in the container and users can access all their files using the same paths as outside the container.

+???
+Note "`SINGULARITY_BIND` or `SINGULARITY_BINDPATH`?"
+    Both work. `SINGULARITY_BINDPATH` is the original name for the variable in the early versions of singularity. `SINGULARITY_BIND` is the newer and more intuitive one, as its name refers to the `--bind` command line option.

+    If both are present, both are used to define the bind mounts.

 ## Running containers on LUMI